 • LLC Sublayer

-Wth LLC Sublayer, encapsulation and identification of the protocols are done.
+Secondly, with LLC Sublayer, encapsulation and identification of the protocols are done.
 There are two types of LLC frames.
-These are SAP (Service Access Point) and SNAP (Subnetwork Access Protocol)
+These are SAP (Service Access Point) and SNAP (Subnetwork Access Protocol).

-MAC Addresses, in other words, Ethernet Addresses are the 48 bits Layer 2 addresses used by the network devices.
-This addresses are also known as Hardware Addresses.
+MAC Addresses, in other words, Ethernet Addresses are the 48 bits Layer 2 addresses and network devices use this addresses as Layer 2 Address.
+The other name of this addresses are Hardware Addresses.
 It is used with Hex characters like AA:BB:CC:11:22:33.

-All network devices has a MAC address that is determined by the vendor of that device.
+All network devices has a MAC address.
+Vendors determines these MAC addresses.
 Half of the MAC Address is vendor specific and the other half is, device specific.

-The vendor specific part of the MAC is unique for each vendor.
-This field is called “Organization Unique Identifier (OUI).
+Firstly, the vendor specific part of the MAC is unique for each vendor.
+This field is called “Organization Unique Identifier (OUI)“.
 This is the number that is assigned by IEEE to that specific vendor.
-There are many assinged OUI numbers tot he vendors.
+There are many assinged OUI numbers to the vendors.
 Vendors can has many OUIs.